adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/aemform/v1/aemform/README.md

 2. `./thankyouPage` - defines the thank you page to use for submit
 3. `./thankyouMessage` - defines the thank you message to use for submit
 4. `./themeRef` - defines an AEM Form Theme to be used for the corresponding AEM Form Page
+5. `./enableFocusOnFirstField` - defines whether to enable focus on the form.
+6. `./submitType` - defines the submit type for the form.
+7. `./locale` - defined the locale to be used for the form.
+It could be sites page locale or custom
-5. `./id` - defines the component HTML ID attribute.
+8. `./id` - defines the component HTML ID attribute.

 ## BEM Description